-DMT (dimethyltryptamine) is one of the most powerful psychedelic substances on earth.
+DMT (dimethyltryptamine) is one of earth’s most powerful psychedelic substances.

-This compound is able to warp our perception of time and space and expands the mind in ways you never thought possible.
+This compound can warp our perception of time and space and expands the mind in ways you never thought possible.

 One of the curiously common experiences people have when using DMT is the encounter of “beings” that appear to live within the DMT realm.

-These beings are more commonly referred to as “machine elves” or “DMT entities.”
+These beings are more commonly called “machine elves” or “DMT entities.”
 They appear to be sentient, autonomous, and as curious about us as we are of them.

 The existence of these mysterious entities is hotly debated.
-Some believe they’re imaginary side effects from the DMT; others believe that DMT is a tool that allows us to see and interact with entities that live in another dimension.
+Some believe they’re imaginary side effects of the DMT; others believe that DMT is a tool that allows us to see and interact with entities living in another dimension.